israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

  First, in strict mode a short list of identifiers become reserved keywords.
 These words are `implements`, `interface`, `let`, `package`, `private`, `protected`, `public`, `static`, and `yield`.

+ In strict mode, then, you can't name or use variables or arguments with these names.